freedom24/Unofficial_Hope/README.md

 Disclamer, I do not take credit for any of the work presented here, most of my work has be copy and paste from variouse places.

 Project staus's
-Utils - builds
+*Utils - builds
-DatabaseManager - builds
+*DatabaseManager - builds
-NetworkManager - builds
+*NetworkManager - builds
-Common - builds
+*Common - builds

 all others are a work in progress

+##What I know so far / to do!##

+*The build server bats don't work - needs to be fixed *Deps are MIA - need to zip and uplaods them somewhere *Deps need to list what you need to build

 # MMOServer #